AshishRamesh/10x_Assignment/README.md

-# Advanced ROS2 Navigation System: Path Smoothing, Trajectory Tracking & Obstacle Avoidance
+# Path Smoothing and Trajectory Control in 2D Space

 ## Introduction